 SOC 205SL.
-Sociology of Community, 3 hours, Fall even years
+Sociology of Community, 3 hours, Offered periodically

 Conceptualization and evolution of community with a focus on the nature and types of communities in modern society.
-This course is a service-learning course and may require additional time commitment outside of class.
+This course is a servicelearning course and may require additional time commitment outside of class.
 Students are responsible for any additional costs necessary to complete the service.